(The Letter was sent to the Alberni Valley News on October 8 2025)

 I am deeply concerned that the new American owner of this newspaper, Carpenter Media, has crossed a bright red line in journalism ethics that calls into question the independence and integrity of every newspaper they now own.

-As reported in the The Tyee on October 6th, “Reporters and editors at the [Alaska-based] Homer News and Peninsula Clarion announced their resignations Sept 29., citing a decision by the papers’ corporate owners to bow to political pressure to amend an article about a vigil for the slain far-right activist Charlie Kirk.”
+As reported in The Tyee on October 6th, “Reporters and editors at the [Alaska-based] Homer News and Peninsula Clarion announced their resignations Sept 29., citing a decision by the papers’ corporate owners to bow to political pressure to amend an article about a vigil for the slain far-right activist Charlie Kirk.”

 This is an unconscionable and outrageous break of the public trust in the freedom and independence of the press.